RedKenrok/node-hotworddetector/README.md

 ```

 ### Examples
-See or run the [example.js](https://github.com/RedKenrok/node-hotworddetector/blob/master/example.js) script to see or test it for yourself.
-If you want to use that code directly in your project DO update the ``require(./index.js)`` to ``require(node-hotworddetector)``.
+See the [examples directory](https://github.com/RedKenrok/node-hotworddetector/tree/master/examples).
+If you want to use that code directly in your project DO update the `require(../library)` to `require(node-hotworddetector)`.

 > For another example see the [Electron-VoiceInterfaceBoilerplate](https://github.com/RedKenrok/Electron-VoiceInterfaceBoilerplate)'s input.js.